 Parents or legal guardians who bring their child to school on time should ensure they enter the building and sign in on the sign-in form in the school office.
-For students in ECE, parents are expected to sign in their child.
-Students in grades K-8 can sign in themselves.
-Parents and legal guardians of students in Pre-K-grade 8 may not accompany their child past the front lobby without prior arrangement.
+Parents and legal guardians of students in ECE-grade 8 may not accompany their child past the front lobby without prior arrangements.